 What made me most profound was clinical pathology.
 In the first class, the teacher said: “You must have the sense of empathy and understand the pain of the patients, so today your task is to find a team member and help each other to pump 1 cc of blood.
 In this process, whether you draw others’ blood or others draw your blood, it will be very nervous.
-It is because the one who draw others’ blood will afraid that he will hurt the others, and the person who is being drawn will fear that it will hurt him.
+It is because the one who draws others’ blood will afraid that he will hurt the others, and the person who is being drawn will fear that it will hurt him.
 Fortunately, I have a teammate with obvious blood vessels, so I complete the task with one shot only.
-However, as my blood vessels are not obvious and easy to bounce off, so I have drawn by my teammate twice.
+However, as my blood vessels are not obvious and easy to bounce off, so I have been drawn by my teammate twice.
 Therefore, I think the two needles are normal.
 With this experience, I have a deeper experience in blood drawing.
-I believe that in the future, when I am in the internship, I will be more calm and accurate when I draw blood for dogs.
+I believe that in the future when I am in the internship, I will be more calm and accurate when I draw blood for dogs.

 — Chau Sin Lee

 The time to return to Taiwan had come.
 I had insomnia around a week before the semester started because everyone around me told me that this semester was going to be the toughest one.
-I enrolled an English presentation course because I felt that my English language skills were going down since I had very little chance using it after studying in Taiwan.
-Also I registered a course about bone regeneration and prosthesis since I am interested in this field in my future career and studies.
+I enrolled an English presentation course because I felt that my English language skills were going down since I had very little chance of using it after studying in Taiwan.
+Also, I registered a course about bone regeneration and prosthesis since I am interested in this field in my future career and studies.

 — Yeu Ernest

 In Taiwan, I was told by many people that travelling to Japan is one of the items in the must-do list studying here, so as to make use of the geographical advantage.
 Therefore, at the end of the semester break, my friend and I finally started our trip in Hokkaido, and then took flight directly to Taipei to prepare for the start of the new semester.